Nirobie/geo-scripting-wur/project/README.md

 # US 2016 Presidential Election on Twitter
 Project for Wageningen University Geoscripting course.
 February 2017.

-Alejandro Salazar Romero
-Bob Souwer
+Alejandro Salazar Romero, Bob Souwer

 ## Details
 The project aims to compare sentiment of tweets about the US 2016 presidential candidates before and after the election.